Refining the partition for multifold conic optimization problems: Introduction

-We introduce the two types of partitions in Section~\ref{sec:partitions}, show the relations between them in Lemma~\ref{lem:RinC}, treat the special case of second-order cones in Lemma~\ref{lem:partsoc} and provide some illustrative examples.
-In Section~\ref{sec:hom} we relate the geometric relations of \cite{PR2012} to the four-set partition of \cite{BonRam} in Lemma~\ref{thm:RDualChar}.
-We finish with a study of the relations between partitions of reformulated (lifted) problems in Section~\ref{sec-dual-socp-b}, strengthening some results of \cite{BonRam}.
+We introduce the two types of partitions in Section~\ref{sec:partitions}, show the relations between them in Theorem~\ref{thm:RinC}, treat the special case of second-order cones in Proposition~\ref{lem:partsoc} and provide an illustrative example.
+In Section~\ref{sec:hom}, we link the geometric relations of \cite{PR2012} to the four-set partition of \cite{BonRam} in Theorem~\ref{thm:RDualChar}.
+We conclude the paper with a study of the relations between partitions of reformulated (lifted) problems in Section~\ref{sec-dual-socp-b}, strengthening some results of \cite{BonRam}.